The Truth About The 12-Hour Night

 There are lots of things we can do to help your baby sleep in later!

 And if even 10-11 hours of consolidated night sleep sounds like a pipe dream to you, there is hope!
-That’s what I’m here for!
+That’s what sleep coaching is for!
+It is common for a child to wake early if they do not have independent sleep skills.

 I can help you get there by taking a look at your schedule, your routines, and finally, teaching you how to put your baby down awake at bedtime, to drift off to sleep on their own.